MartinKondor/inconnect/README.md

 [![Build Status](https://travis-ci.org/in-connect/inconnect.svg?branch=master)](https://travis-ci.org/in-connect/inconnect)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

 The main mission of InConnect, is to create and maintain a social network which is available for everyone, free to use, as secure as possible and built by a community.
-On the community, we mean both the developers and the users who can recommend different functionalities and/or contribute on FlyingStrawberry.
+On the community, we mean both the developers and the users who can recommend different functionalities and/or contribute on InConnect.

 On the other hand, a social network must have some functions what could make it more useful.
 Here is the list (not complete) of these yet not implemented functions where you can help us: